Ever wonder why it's so hard to get people to read your unpublished proof?

-Thanks for sending XXXX book — I read half of it this afternoon and skimmed the rest.
-I think XXXX is a really interesting and original writer but the book doesn’t quite work for me.
-First person present can feel a bit claustrophobic — maybe that’s my problem with XXXX.
-In any case, I really appreciate you sending it, and please tell XXXX for me that I think she’s a very talented writer. xMeg
+From: Meg Rosoff Sent: Tuesday, November 15, 2011 3:15 AM Hi XXXXX Thanks for sending XXXX book -- I read half of it this afternoon and skimmed the rest.
+I think XXXX is a really interesting and original writer but the book doesn't quite work for me.
+First person present can feel a bit claustrophobic -- maybe that's my problem with XXXX.
+In any case, I really appreciate you sending it, and please tell XXXX for me that I think she's a very talented writer. xMeg

 Having spent the better part of a day reading an author's work and responding to an editor, neither of whom I'd ever met or had any investment in, I kind of assumed I might get a short 'thank you' in response.